-Note: To receive reminders, make sure notifications for the App are enabled.
-If you want to receive a sound/vibration with your reminder, ensure that sound/vibration on your smartphone is turned on, sound is set at a level you can hear and your smartphone's Do Not Disturb feature is turned off.
-If Do Not Disturb is on, you will only see your reminder on the screen.
+- If you want to receive a sound/vibration with your reminder, ensure that sound/vibration on your smartphone is turned on, sound is set at a level you can hear and your smartphone's Do Not Disturb feature is turned off.
+If Do Not Disturb is on, you will only see your reminder on the screen. - Allow Alarms & reminders permission for the App.
+This permission is required for Android 12 and above.

 - 1. To add a new reminder, go to the Main Menu and tap Reminders.
 Tap ADD REMINDER. - 2.
 Name your reminder. - 3.
-Tap the time fields to set the time for the reminder.

-4. Tap DONE.
+Tap the time fields to set the time for the reminder. - 4.
+Tap DONE.
 You will now see your reminder on the list along with the time you will receive it.

-- To delete a reminder, swipe the reminder and tap the $\widehat{\mathbb{m}}$ symbol.
+- To delete a reminder, swipe the reminder and tap the 👕 symbol.
 The reminder to check your glucose cannot be deleted. - Your reminders will be received as notifications that you can swipe or tap to dismiss.